 At the end of the day, we are striving to provide the best experience we can for our members while still allowing WH to be a healthy profitable business for shareholders and staff.

-Clause 5 – Nothing crazy here – it just talks about the check-in procedure and the need for your membership card to be present along with what happens if you lose it.
+Clause 5 – Nothing much here – it just talks about the check-in procedure and the need for your membership card to be present along with what happens if you lose it.

-Clause 7 – again nothing crazy here – simply a clause about our rules and regulations and the importance of following them for everyone’s mutual safety and enjoyment of the club.
+Clause 7 – Again nothing special here – simply a clause about our rules and regulations and the importance of following them for everyone’s mutual safety and enjoyment of the club.

 Clause 8 – This is our liability waiver – which is very important to us as a business.
 It essentially says that there are some risks in coming to the gym (just like there are with everything else in life), that you understand those risks and that you assume the responsibility for anything that could possibly happen inside our four walls.